zaki-x86/BreakoutGame/docs/Game.md

 - Update all gameplay events (like player/ball movement) in the `Update` function.
 This function is also called every frame.
 - Last, we can render the game by calling `Render`.
 Note that we split the movement logic from the render logic.

+The game objective is to let the ball collide with all the bricks until each of the destroyable bricks are destroyed, but this all within the condition that the ball is not allowed to reach the bottom edge of the screen.

 ## Game Components

 - `Game` class: contains all relevant render and gameplay code.
 - [`GameObject`](GameObject.md) class: encapsulates all game object logic.
 - [`GameLevel`](GameLevel.md) class: is a container for bricks and implements the logic for loading levels.
+- [`BallObject`](BallObject.md) class: encapsulates all ball logic.

 ## Game States